Pemberton Park 10 Nov 2025

 Sheltering in Parks:

-September 2025 Update
+November 2025 Update

-There are now 34 City of Victoria parks at which overnight sheltering is allowed, as indicated on the city's map below, and available on their website.
+There are now 34 City of Victoria parks at which overnight sheltering is allowed, as indicated on the city's map below, and available on the City's website.
 Gonzales Beach, Pemberton, and Oaklands parks are the only three parks on the list that have been identified by the city for sheltering since the start of the pandemic in early 2020.

 Some tent users have been partially compliant with the sheltering bylaw's requirement to pack up between 7 am and 7 pm, while other tents have been left up during all or much of the day, and prevent access to picnic tables and park benches.
 The restriction against daytime camping was intended by BC courts to be a reasonable compromise between emergency overnight sheltering of unhoused people and recreational use of the park during the day.
 One or two tents continue to be placed right against private property adjoining the park, also contrary to the sheltering bylaw.
 Bylaw Services staff do not seem to be attending the park with sufficient regularity to maintain compliance.